Futurity Standings as of 10/7/24 {pdf}

-Indiana Premier Sheep Sale
+Indiana Premier Sheep Sale results available here

 Dwarf Gene Policy News